mala-lab/DeLoMe/README.md

 ![Framework](framework.png)

 ## Train
-Replace the dataset in the following command with the corresponding dataset like CoraFull-CL
+Replace the dataset in the following command with the corresponding dataset like CoraFull-CL.

      python train.py --dataset dataset --method DeLoMe --backbone SGC